AequilibraE/aequilibrae/docs/source/usageexamples.rst

 ~~~~~~~~~
 The extraction of turning movements requires assignment paths.
 They have to be saved while
 assigning.
-Turn movements can be extracted while assigning or using an assignment results table,
+Turn movements can be extracted from the assignment class once the assignment is executed or using an
-provided it's been saved.
+existing assignment results table.

 The turn volumes functions require a dataframe containing the a, b, and c nodes of the desired turns.